Our Terms and Conditions allow the online Lesson Plan and Worksheets to be used for immediate family, home use ONLY. Thank you for your honesty.

 - Put various magnetic refrigerator letters into a small bag or basket.
 Have your child draw a letter out and tell you the name of the letter, the sound it creates, and a word that starts with that sound.

-- Using shallow cups, write a numbers (0-10) on the side of each cup.
+- Using shallow cups, write a number (0-10) on the side of each cup.
 Have your child fill each cup with the correct number using such items as Cheerios, M&M’s, buttons, and coins.

 • Fine Motor Skills: